Your new design will be uploaded in:

 Fixed penalty notices

 The fixed penalty for going on holiday in term time is £60 per child per parent, e.g. Two parents take their two children on an unauthorised holiday in term time = £240 fine.
-If this fine is not paid within 21 days it then increases to £120 per child per parent.
-If the fine still is not paid then the local authority will seek prosecution for non-payment under caution.
+If this fine is not paid within 21 days then it increases to £120 per child per parent.
+If the fine still is not paid then the local authority will seek prosecution for non-payment.

-In the event of parents who have separated.
-The parent/carer with whom the child lives will be fined.
+In the event of parents who have separated, the parent or carer with whom the child lives will be fined.

 Timekeeping